 United States Steel (X) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the steel maker had lost 14.24% in the past month.
-In that same time, the Basic Materials sector lost 6.49%, while the S&P 500 lost 9.06%.
+Heading into today, shares of the steel maker had lost 17.46% over the past month, lagging the Basic Materials sector's loss of 6.82% and the S&P 500's loss of 10.24% in that time.

-Wall Street will be looking for positivity from United States Steel as it approaches its next earnings report date.
-The company is expected to report EPS of $1.89, down 64.74% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $5.03 billion, down 15.6% from the year-ago period.
+Investors will be hoping for strength from United States Steel as it approaches its next earnings release.
+In that report, analysts expect United States Steel to post earnings of $1.84 per share.
+This would mark a year-over-year decline of 65.67%.
+Meanwhile, our latest consensus estimate is calling for revenue of $5.03 billion, down 15.6% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for United States Steel.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for United States Steel should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-United States Steel is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.5% lower.
+United States Steel is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, United States Steel is holding a Forward P/E ratio of 2.05.
-This valuation marks a discount compared to its industry's average Forward P/E of 2.72.
+Valuation is also important, so investors should note that United States Steel has a Forward P/E ratio of 2.01 right now.
+This valuation marks a discount compared to its industry's average Forward P/E of 2.7.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.